Russia’s invasion of Ukraine leaves global trade in tatters

 Wheat prices have jumped more than 55% since the week before the invasion.
 Oil prices, which had been steadily rising since the start of the year due to demand from a recovering global economy, soared past $110 a barrel for the first time since 2013.

 And the rates charged to charter giant oil tankers worldwide have jumped as much as 400% as oil traders scramble to secure capacity that become suddenly scarce.
+Windward estimates there are 87 million barrels of Russian oil worth $10 billion that are floating in the ocean, struggling to find buyers.

 It’s not yet clear how economic warfare on Russia will shake out and what other unintended consequences may be in store.
 While overcompliance with sanctions is a frequent problem, never in the past have restrictions been imposed so swiftly and coordinated so closely among U.S. allies to target a global power.